 The Oslo Early Education Study is based on a researcher–sector partnership to develop, implement, and assess the effects of an intervention aimed at preparing multiethnic ECEC centers to utilize their potential to support children’s language development and collaborate with the parents.
 This randomized controlled intervention study is financed by the Research Council of Norway for a period of four years from April 2021.
-Veslemøy Rydland and Ratib Lekhal are the PIs of the project The Oslo Early Education Study (OEES)
+Veslemøy Rydland and Ratib Lekhal are the PIs of the project.

-The Postdoctoral Fellow is expected to collaborate with the project research group in the development, implementation and evaluation of the intervention.
-The assessment of effects will focus on the quality of caretaker–child interactions (in centers and at home) and child outcomes.
-In our assessment of applicants, we will emphasize experience and competency in quantitative methodology.
+The Postdoctoral Fellow is expected to collaborate with the project research group in the development, implementation and evaluation of the OEES intervention.
 We welcome applicants who are able to demonstrate motivation and qualifications to participate in the different stages of research from the data collection to the dissemination of research findings.

 More about the position